energinet-open-incubator/innersource-collaboration/guides/rfc.md

 ## RFCs as decision logs

 Often, decisions are made in meetings.
-However, making decisions only in a narrow time-slot in meetings every one or two weeks, is not very efficient, nor very scalable.
+However, making decisions only in a narrow time-slot in meetings every one or two weeks, is neither very efficient, nor very scalable.

 Using RFCs as decision logs, can serve two purposes